evertn/docs/docs/guides/content-mods/creating-a-small-production-chain.md

   In this conveyor placement example, the building has a size of 6x8.
 In the right diagram, the light gray area represents the building.
   The coordinates (0,0) are always in the upper right corner of the building and the positive values go from right to left and from top to bottom.
   Values will be negative if they are above or to the right of the coordinates (0,0).
-  The code shown above represent an industry that have two conveyor (orange area in the diagram) that start at positions (0,4) and (0,5) respectively and have a rotation  of  90 degrees.
+  The code shown above represents an industry that has two conveyors (orange area in the diagram) that start at positions (0,4) and (0,5) respectively and has a rotation  of  90 degrees.
   The rotation of the conveyors goes counterclockwise and starts at 0 degrees at the bottom of the building.
   ![](/images/production-mod-tutorial/image4.png)